dschinkel/rock-paper-scissors-kotlin/README.md

 | scissors  | paper     | scissors cuts paper |
 | rock      | rock      | tie                 |
 ... and so on.
 Good luck!

+This kata was paired on by Dave Schinkel and Turk